 Most people don’t go on a trip just to see deserts, but they’re missing out!
 This 430-mile, six-day trip is as varied as it is beautiful.

 - Joshua Tree: Drive 90 miles south to see the famous (but dying) Joshua trees, Barker Dam, the Cholla Cactus Garden, and an incredible, starry sky.
+Find more ideas for what to do in Joshua Tree here.

 - Anza-Borrego Desert State Park: Finally, drive 80 miles southwest to explore natural wind caves and take in amazing views stretching on as far as the eye can see at Font’s Point.
+Get more ideas on how to spend your time at Anza-Borrego here.

 - Seven Magic Mountains: Check out this art installation of painted and stacked rocks lying between the mountains and Interstate 15, 25 miles out of Vegas.

 - Las Vegas: Vegas makes a great girlfriends’ getaway, so it would be a perfect stop for a day or two if you’re road-tripping with friends!
+You can also venture to the Nevada side of Death Valley on this day tour.

 - Grand Canyon: The Grand Canyon is a no-brainer.
 You can even take a helicopter tour from Vegas like I did!